 On January 19,2019, the location at the 45 bypass was closed after the road construction that had already dragged on for 18 months and dropped business by 40% was still another year from completion.

-Jack Baudo opted to change the focus of the restaurant to a more casual and quick in and out format called Mama Baudo’s Chow Bella, opening in 2019 in Thomsen Farms, North Jackson, TN.
+Jack Baudo opted to change the focus of the restaurant to a more casual and quick in and out format called Mama Baudo’s Chow Bella, which opened in 2019 in Thomsen Farms, at 429 Walker Road, Jackson, TN.